utopia-php/database/CONTRIBUTING.md

 $ git push origin [name_of_your_new_branch]
 ```

-5. Submit your changes for review
+5. Submit your changes for review.
 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
 6. Start a Pull Request
 Now submit the pull request and click on `Create pull request`.
 7. Get a code review approval/reject